guix77/GPTKit/README.md

 # .env (do not commit this file!)
 GPTKIT_BEARER_TOKEN=your-secret-token-here
 ```

+Docker Compose will automatically load variables from the `.env` file or from the host environment.

 > **Security**: Never commit the `.env` file to version control.
 It's already in `.gitignore`.
 Copy `.env.example` to `.env` and set your values.